ngwinis/Python-Projects/Video_Download/README.md

 ```

 ## Usage
-Run this command in the same directory:
+Run this command in the directory `/script`:

 ```
 python video_download.py